 Read more: Is Health Care a Good Career Path?
 Outlook, Jobs, and More

 It takes, on average, six years of study to become a medical social worker and up to 1,000 hours of work experience before applying for a license.
-Aspiring social workers take fieldwork as part of their study.
+As an aspiring social worker, you will take fieldwork as part of your study.

-To become a medical social worker, complete a bachelor’s degree, a master’s degree, fieldwork, and pass a licensure exam.
-You can also take specialized courses as part of professional development.
+To become a medical social worker, you may need to complete a bachelor’s degree or a master’s degree, do fieldwork, and pass a licensure exam.
+You may also take specialized courses as part of professional development.

-Step one is to earn a Bachelor of Social Work (BSW) or a bachelor's degree in a related subject, such as psychology or sociology.
-A BSW is preferred and is especially significant for medical social workers as it includes classes on case management, which is an essential part of the role.
+The first step to becoming a medical social worker involves earning a Bachelor of Social Work (BSW) or a bachelor's degree in a related subject, such as psychology or sociology.
+A BSW offers prospective medical social workers classes—such as case management, which is an essential part of the role—that are especially significant for this branch of the field.

 Read more: BSW Degree: Your Guide to the Bachelor of Social Work

-Many options are available to take classes relating to health care and the medical field during an MSW, such as bereavement counseling and crisis intervention, as well as general social work classes that cross boundaries across fields.
-These include strengths-based therapy and problem-solving therapy.
+In an MSW program, you have many options when it comes to classes relating to health care and the medical field.
+Classes such as bereavement counseling and crisis intervention and general social work classes, including strengths-based therapy and problem-solving therapy, are common.

 Read more: Master of Social Work (MSW) Degree: A Guide